freeseek/mocha/README.md

 MoChA has a complicated list of parameters that it uses to assign likelihoods and transition probabilities:
 - [xy-major-pl] transition phred-scaled likelihood where the non-alternate state is towards the centromere
 - [xy-minor-pl] transition phred-scaled likelihood where the non-alternate state is away from the centromere
-- [chrY-tel-pl] autosomal telomeres phred-scaled likelihood used to provide a prior for aneuploidy and CN-LOH events reaching the telomere
+- [auto-tel-pl] autosomal telomeres phred-scaled likelihood used to provide a prior for aneuploidy and CN-LOH events reaching the telomere
 - [chrX-tel-pl] chromosome X telomeres phred-scaled likelihood used to provide a prior for mLOX events
 - [chrY-tel-pl] chromosome Y telomeres phred-scaled likelihood used to provide a prior for mLOY events
 - [error-pl] uniform error phred-scaled likelihood used to maximize the amount of evidence a single site can provide in favor of an event